-This function allows you to select operation of the A/C-1 as artificial horizon, Turn and bank or compass.
+This function allows you to select operation of the A/C-3 as artificial horizon, Turn and bank or compass or a combined horizon and compass.
 The menu system will change according to your selection.

-Note: if you have purchased the SP-3hc sensor package with two or three A/C-1 displays, it is possible to setup either of the A/C-1 units to display either the artificial horizon, Turn and bank or the compass.
+Note: if you have purchased the SP-3hc sensor package with two or three AV-1 or AV-2 displays, it is possible to setup either of the AV units to display either the artificial horizon, Turn and bank or the compass.
 This allows you to use any combination of horizon, turn and bank or compass displays.

-You can connect further A/C-1 units should you require this for a dual cockpit layout.
-Up to six A/C-1 units can be configured to give you 2 x Horizon, 2 x Turn and bank as well as 2 x Compass.
+You can connect further AV-1 or AV-2 units should you require this for a dual cockpit layout.
+Up to six AV units can be configured to give you 2 x Horizon, 2 x Turn and bank as well as 2 x Compass.